-When you change view name, description, sharing permissions, or anything on Advanced tab, the changes are not save until you hit Save Changes button.
+When you change view name, description, sharing permissions or anything on the Advanced tab, the changes are not saved until you click the Save Changes button.
 After you have saved the changes, they take effect for you and anyone else who has access to the view.

 Associations tab is different - it contains only links to structures.
-The associations between structures and views are managed by the structure administrator on the Manage Structure (see page 197) page.
+The associations between structures and views are managed by the structure administrator on the Manage Structure (see page 202) page.

-1.7.3 View Sharing and Permissions
+1.8.3 View Sharing and Permissions